 Automated Stem Cell and Organoid Facility

-Our first facilities will open in 2021.
+We are currently setting up our first scientific facilities.
 Following their opening, we will be sharing the rules for accessing our infrastructures with the national scientific community.